Venezuela: 20th century

-Hugo Chávez: 1999–2013
+Bolivarian government under Chávez: 1999–2013

-A collapse in confidence in the existing parties led to Chávez being elected president in 1998 and the subsequent launch of a "Bolivarian Revolution", beginning with a 1999 constituent assembly to write a new Constitution of Venezuela.
-Chávez also initiated Bolivarian missions, programs aimed at helping the poor.
+A collapse in confidence in the existing parties led to Hugo Chávez being elected president in 1998 and the subsequent launch of a "Bolivarian Revolution", beginning with a 1999 constituent assembly to write a new Constitution.
+The Revolution refers to a left-wing populism social movement and political process led by Chávez, who founded the Fifth Republic Movement in 1997 and the United Socialist Party of Venezuela in 2007.
+The "Bolivarian Revolution" is named after Simón Bolívar.

+According to Chávez and other supporters, the "Bolivarian Revolution" sought to build a mass movement to implement Bolivarianism—popular democracy, economic independence, equitable distribution of revenues, and an end to political corruption.
+They interpret Bolívar's ideas from a populist perspective, using socialist rhetoric.
+This led to formation of the Fifth Republic of Venezuela, commonly known as the Bolivarian Republic of Venezuela, that continues to the present day.
+Venezuela has been considered the Bolivarian Republic following the adoption of the new Constitution of 1999.

-In April 2002, Chávez was briefly ousted from power in the 2002 Venezuelan coup d'état attempt following popular demonstrations by his opponents, but Chavez returned to power after two days as a result of demonstrations by poor Chávez supporters in Caracas and actions by the military.
+Following Chávez's election, Venezuela developed into a dominant-party system, dominated by the United Socialist Party of Venezuela.
+In April 2002, Chávez was briefly ousted from power in the 2002 Venezuelan coup d'état attempt following popular demonstrations by his opponents, but Chavez returned after two days as a result of demonstrations by poor Chávez supporters and actions by the military.
+Chávez remained in power after an all-out national strike that lasted from December 2002 to February 2003, including a strike/lockout in the state oil company PDVSA.

-Chávez also remained in power after an all-out national strike that lasted from December 2002 to February 2003, including a strike/lockout in the state oil company PDVSA.
-Capital flight before and during the strike led to the reimposition of currency controls (which had been abolished in 1989), managed by the CADIVI agency.
-In the subsequent decade, the government was forced into several currency devaluations.
-These devaluations have done little to improve the situation of the Venezuelan people who rely on imported products or locally produced products that depend on imported inputs while dollar-denominated oil sales account for the vast majority of Venezuela's exports.
-According to Sebastian Boyd writing at Bloomberg News, the profits of the oil industry have been lost to "social engineering" and corruption, instead of investments needed to maintain oil production.
+Capital flight before and during the strike led to the reimposition of currency controls.
+In the subsequent decade, the government was forced into currency devaluations.
+These devaluations did not improve the situation of the people who rely on imported products or locally produced products that depend on imported inputs, while dollar-denominated oil sales account for the majority of exports.
+The profits of the oil industry were lost to "social engineering" and corruption, instead of investments needed to maintain oil production.

-Chávez survived several further political tests, including an August 2004 recall referendum.
-He was elected for another term in December 2006 and re-elected for a third term in October 2012.
-However, he was never sworn in for his third period, due to medical complications.
-Chávez died on 5 March 2013 after a nearly two-year fight with cancer.
-The presidential election that took place on Sunday, 14 April 2013, was the first since Chávez took office in 1999 in which his name did not appear on the ballot.
+Chávez survived further political tests, including an August 2004 recall referendum.
+He was elected for another term in December 2006 and for a third term in October 2012.
+However, he was never sworn in due to medical complications; he died in March 2013.